-Conservation professionals work with landowners to develop individualized conservation plans that achieve their conservation goals in the context of their overall goals for their property and identify practices to best protect soil and water quality, enhance plant and animal health, restore and maintain diverse natural habitats and to financially benefit landowners.
-The conservation planning process offers a number of tools landowners can utilize to meet these ends, whether they have forests, farms, or other types of properties.
+Conservation professionals work with landowners to develop individualized conservation plans that achieve their conservation goals in the context of their overall goals for their property.
+The plans identify practices to best protect soil and water quality, enhance plant and animal health, restore and maintain diverse natural habitats, and financially benefit landowners.
+The conservation planning process offers a number of tools landowners can use to meet these ends, whether they have forests, farms, or other types of properties.